dasebe/webcachesim/README.md

 # webcachesim:
-## a simple C++ framework for simulating web caching policies
+## a C++11 framework for simulating web caching policies

-The webcachesimsource simulator replays a request trace, and you can configure several caching policies, the cache size, policy parameters, and a warm-up period before hit statistics are gathered.

-## Usage:
+This simulator replays a request trace, and allows to experiment with various caching policies.
+The goal of this framework is flexibility to allow experimenting with and implementation of a wide variety of caching policies.

+### Basic programming interface

+The basic interface is simple:

+    // create new cache
+    unique_ptr<Cache> webcache = move(Cache::create_unique("yourPolicy"));
+    // set cache capacity
+    webcache->setSize(1000);
+    // set an arbitrary param (parser implement by yourPolicy) webcache->setPar("param", ".5");

+### Basic command line interface

-The general call format of webcachesim is
+There is also a simple CLI, with a general call format like this

-    ./webcachesim traceFile warmUp cacheType log2CacheSize cacheParams where
+    ./webcachesim traceFile warmUp cacheType log2CacheSize cacheParams

+where

  - traceFile: a request trace (see below)